c00p75/JS-Portfolio/README.md

-# Set up a 'Hello Microverse' project
+# Portfolio: setup and mobile first

-> The goal of this project is to build a personal portfolio site that is simple, uses images and backgrounds to enhance the look of the website, and most importantly, thorough.
+> The goal of this project is to build a personal portfolio site using "mobile first" aproach that is simple, uses images and backgrounds to enhance the look of the website, and most importantly, thorough.

 ## Built With